rust-lang/rfcs/text/0000-cargo-workspace-deduplicate.md

 The `version` key for `path` dependencies, if not specified, will be inferred to the version of the path dependency itself.
-Note that this is a version requirement not an actual semver vesion, and the version requirement will be interpreted as "at least the current version, and anything semver compatible with it".
+Note that this is a version requirement not an actual semver version, and the version requirement will be interpreted as "at least the current version, and anything semver compatible with it".